Customer Service Chatbot: Build vs Buy vs Hire

 • Transparent pricing: One-time fee, clear scope, no surprise monthly charges

-• Knowledge transfer: They should train your team and provide documentation
+• Knowledge transfer: They should train your team and provide documentation you can actually use

 • Ongoing support options: Optional maintenance agreement, not mandatory